HDFGroup/hsds/docs/usecases/extract_several_one_dimensional_subsets.rst

    1a.
 The user may determine the bounds and or data set of interest either by querying the HSDS service end-point or through some other means

 2. The user requests several subsets of the data set based on a collection of indices. e.g. conn_handle.tasmax[ ([:, 3, 3]), ([:, 1, 1]), ... ]
-3. The HSDS service returns JSON to the client based on the parameters and indices determined above
+3. The HSDS service returns JSON or binary data to the client based on the parameters and indices determined above
 4. The user's client accepts the JSON data from the HSDS service and loads it into the appropriate data structure for the application used by the user's client.